 Getting Back in Touch

-birth mother and adopted child meet after school in Catholic open adoption
+getting back in touch a birth mother and adopted child meet after school in Catholic open adoption

 The intent of a Catholic open adoption is for the birth mother to continue a relationship of some kind with the child.
 The adoptive family and the biological mom decide during the adoption proceedings exactly what that means.
 Most open adoptions make room for phone calls, emails, social media exchanges and the occasional meeting.
 This is meant to continue throughout the child’s life.